-“When will the Disney Dining Plan return?” and “will Walt Disney World bring back Free Dining in 2021?” are two common reader questions.
-We’ll attempt to answer based upon what we know about Disney’s prepaid meal plan and this popular discount, plus restaurant capacity & bookings, Florida’s reopening rules, and more.
-(Updated October 4, 2020.)
+“When will the Disney Dining Plan return in 2023?” and “will Walt Disney World bring back Free Dining?” are common reader questions.
+We’ll try to answer based on what we know about the prepaid meal plan and this popular discount, plus an earnings call update, restaurant capacity, crowds, staffing shortages, and more.
+(Updated May 3, 2023.)

-There’s no such thing as a free lunch–Disney benefits by capturing all of those guests’ vacation dollars and boxing visitors into making all of their purchases at Disney, where every price has an on-site premium.
+There’s no such thing as a free lunch–Disney benefits from the Dining Plan by capturing guests’ vacation dollars and boxing visitors into making all of their purchases at Walt Disney World, where every price has an on-site premium.
 Moreover, guests using the Disney Dining Plan order more than those who pay out of pocket.

 This is quantifiable.
 Historically, per guest food & beverage spending is lower among guests who do not use the Disney Dining Plan than those who do.
 Consider how many guests on the DDP end up stockpiling Mickey Mouse Rice Krispie Treats at the end of their trips because they have so many unused snack credits.
 Now think of how many guests do not do that, and instead just let snack–or even table service–credits go to waste.

 The vast majority of the park-going public is not reading blogs like this one to meticulously research and plan their Walt Disney World vacation.
 They want the simplicity of an “all-inclusive” meal plan and costs known up front.
 They don’t care (or realize) they’re potentially wasting money or credits.
 Suffice to say, when it comes to the DDP, the House of Mouse (almost) always wins.

 That’s not the only way that the House of Mouse almost always wins.
 In our Disney Dining Plan Info & Review post, we reverse-engineer a dollar value for each type of DDP credit, with $45 being the amount ascribed to a table service credit.
 Walt Disney World does the same and sets a reimbursement rate for the many third party restaurants operating in the parks and at Disney Springs.